Trunk Bay Beach Guide

 If you’re starting from St. Thomas, you can hop on a ferry from Charlotte Amalie or Red Hook straight to Cruz Bay on the west side of St. John.

-If you’re already in St. John and want to get to Trunk Bay, you’re only a 10-minute cab ride if you’re in Cruz Bay.
+If you’re already in St. John and want to get to Trunk Bay, you’re only a 10-minute cab ride from Cruz Bay.
 If you’re in Coral Bay, it’s only 20 minutes away on the east side of the island.
 Cab drivers are typically posted up at Trunk Bay all day and can get you back to Cruz Bay or Coral Bay once you’re finished relaxing or snorkeling.

 There is limited parking at Trunk Bay Beach, including one small lot and roadside parking nearby on North Shore Road if you’re driving a rental car.
 The earlier you arrive during the day, the better your chances of scoring a space since it’s a very popular spot on the island.
+I always arrive early to snorkel the undisturbed waters of Trunk Bay.

-Trunk Bay Facilities
+Trunk Bay Amenities

 trunk bay sand